Click on the below headings to skip to the various sections:

 Links to other websites

 9. This Website may contain links to other sites.
-Unless expressly stated, these sites are not under the control of Chrissy Bennett trading as Crafty Monkey or that of our affiliates.
+Unless expressly stated, these sites are not under the control of Crafty Monkey Ltd or that of our affiliates.

 10. We assume no responsibility for the content of such Websites and disclaim liability for any and all forms of loss or damage arising out of the use of them.